New Intercity Fleet Maintenance Facility

 The maintenance facility is operated by UGL Rail, part of the RailConnect consortium which is responsible for maintaining the new trains.
 John Holland, the contractor responsible for the design and construction of the maintenance facility on behalf of Transport for NSW, have now completed work and are no longer required to manage the day-to-day operations of the site.

 Start of operations

 Before the site is fully operational, finishing work in some areas, such as the wheel lathe and train wash buildings, is required.
-Like many projects, we are reliant on key equipment and specialist workers from interstate and overseas, and as a result have experienced delays due to COVID-19 restrictions have prevented some personnel travel required to complete this work.
+Like many projects, we are reliant on key equipment and specialist workers from interstate and overseas, and as a result have experienced delays due to COVID-19 restrictions.